Rakshitgajnotar/Re-wear-website/README.md

 # Re-wear-website
-ReWear – Community Clothing Exchange
+👕 ReWear – Clothing Exchange Platform
+Overview

-Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
-The goal is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.
+ReWear is a web-based platform that promotes sustainable fashion by enabling users to exchange unused clothing through direct swaps or a point-based redemption system.
+Instead of discarding wearable garments, users can refresh their wardrobe in an eco-friendly way while reducing textile waste.
-🌍 About the Project

-ReWear offers an eco-friendly way to refresh your wardrobe.
-Users can list unused clothes and choose between direct swaps or redeeming them through a credit system.
-The platform promotes responsible consumption while making fashion accessible and sustainable.

-🚀 Features
+✨ Features
-🔐 User Authentication

-Secure sign-up and login using email and password

-🏠 Landing Page

-Introductory details about the platform

-Clear call-to-action buttons (e.g., Start Swapping)

-👤 User Dashboard

-View profile info and check points balance

-See uploaded items at a glance

-Track ongoing and completed swaps

-👗 Item Detail Page

-Full description with image gallery

-Uploader details

-Options to request a swap or redeem with points

-Shows availability status of each item

-➕ Add New Item Page

-Upload product images

-Add item details:

-Title, Description, Category, Type, Size, Condition

-🛠️ Admin Role

-Approve or reject submitted listings

-Remove spam or inappropriate content

-Lightweight admin dashboard for platform management
+ReWear provides secure authentication with email and password, ensuring a safe experience for all users.
+The platform features a clean landing page with clear calls-to-action to get started.
+Each user has a personal dashboard where they can view their profile details, check their points balance, and track uploaded items as well as ongoing or completed swaps.

+Users can easily list new clothing items by uploading images and entering key details like title, description, category, size, type, and condition.
+Each item has a dedicated detail page with an image gallery, uploader information, availability status, and options to either request a swap or redeem using points.

+To keep the platform reliable and community-friendly, an admin panel allows administrators to review and approve new listings, remove inappropriate content, and manage overall platform activity.

-🧑‍💻 Tech Stack
+🛠️ Tech Stack

-Frontend:
+Frontend: React.js, TailwindCSS, Axios

-React.js

-TailwindCSS / CSS Modules

-Axios for API integration

-Backend:

-Node.js with Express

-MongoDB (with Mongoose ODM)

-JWT for authentication

-Other Tools:

-Cloudinary or Firebase for image hosting

-Nodemailer for email alerts (optional)

-Redux or Context API (optional state management)
+Backend: Node.js, Express.js, MongoDB (Mongoose), JWT Authentication Other Tools: Cloudinary/Firebase (image hosting), Nodemailer (email notifications), Redux/Context API (state management)

+🚀 How It Works

+Sign Up / Log In – Create an account securely.

+Upload Items – Add details and images of clothes you no longer use.

+Swap or Redeem – Exchange directly with others or redeem items using points.

+Track Activity – Use the dashboard to manage your swaps, items, and points.

+Admin Oversight – Admins approve items and ensure a safe community environment.